When it comes to effective fleet management, best practices can make a real difference.

 When it comes to Fleet Management, cost control is key.
-Without an understanding of operational and lifecycle costs – from the initial purchase of an asset through its resale – it is impossible to identify strengths and weaknesses within your operation.
+Without an understanding of operational and life-cycle costs – from the initial purchase of an asset through its resale – it is impossible to identify strengths and weaknesses within your operation.

 In many ways, fleet management and finance management are one in the same.
 With an effective approach to vehicle and equipment acquisition, maintenance, fuel, driver and other associated costs, you can make informed, cost-conscious decisions.

-Optimising the use of available capital is a critical fleet management component.
+Optimizing the use of available capital is a critical fleet management component.
 Whether vehicles and equipment are purchased, leased or rented, financing rates, prices, incentives and taxes all need to be taken into account.

-An effective capital spending plan should be based on your understanding of tradeoffs and return on investment.
+An effective capital spending plan should be based on your understanding of trade-offs and return on investment.
 It also requires knowledge about available resources, fixed or flexible strategies, projected maintenance, operating costs, resale values, changing future business and operational needs.

 Invest in fleet management software

 Effective fleet management is the result of a comprehensive, integrated approach to problem solving, allowing managers to make fact-based decisions.
-Today, the use of advanced technology makes it possible to utilise meaningful fleet intelligence to improve operational efficiency.
+Today, the use of advanced technology makes it possible to utilize meaningful fleet intelligence to improve operational efficiency.